SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Security Classification

-Beyond the controlled infrared light discussed in~\cite{zhou_invisible_2018}, \citeauthor{wang_i_2021}\cite{wang_i_2021} introduced an infrared blinding attack that leverages the spectral sensitivity of the photosensitive array.
-This approach differs from typical blinding attacks~\cite{petit_remote_2015, fu_remote_2022} as it specifically targets the sensor’s spectral sensitivity.
-Additionally, projected light can exploit lens flare effects, causing optical artifacts due to reflections~\cite{man_remote_2024}.
-Similar to previously mentioned attacks on the rolling-shutter mechanism, other work not only attacks this behavior but also provides defense mechanisms~\cite{li_light_2020, kohler_they_2021, yan_rolling_2022, liu_cross-task_2024}, such as randomization of the readout~\cite{yan_rolling_2022}.
-Other work investigates acoustic attacks and includes possible countermeasures~\cite{long_side_2023}.
+\cpar{\circledtexted{3}~Targeted Light Attacks} Controlled targeted light can be used to exploit specific characteristics of image sensors, such as their sensitivity to infrared light~\cite{sato_invisible_2024, wang_i_2021} or specific lenses~\cite{zhou_doublestar_2022}.
+Although these attacks are comparable to \circledtexted{3}~targeted light attacks in the physical world, they have sensor dependencies and are therefore categorized in the sensor layer.

+\cpar{\circledtexted{4}~Invasive Environmental Influences} In contrast to the previous attacks, invasive environmental influences aim to attack side-channels of image sensors by introducing acoustic~\cite{ji_poltergeist_2021, long_side_2023} or electromagnetic interference~\cite{kohler_signal_2022}.
+However, these attacks show limitations in their applicability: While electromagnetic interference works only on \ac{CCD}-based image sensors~\cite{kohler_signal_2022}, existing acoustic attacks~\cite{ji_poltergeist_2021, long_side_2023} work only on cameras with movable lens systems.

+\cpar{\circledtexted{5}~Image Processing Attacks} \citeauthor{oyama_adversarial_2024}~\cite{oyama_adversarial_2024} explore an attack targeting the physical connection between the camera and its subsequent device, injecting manipulated image data.
+It is placed at the boundary between the sensor and data preparation layer.

+\cpar{\circledtexted{6}~Rolling Shutter Attacks} As \ac{CMOS}-based image sensors are the most common image sensor technology in autonomous vehicles, their rolling shutter effect represents a significant vulnerability.
+Rolling shutter attacks~\cite{sayles_invisible_2021, liu_cross-task_2024, yan_rolling_2022, guo_invisible_2024} represent illumination-based attacks, working with pulsed light at a high frequency.
+Similar attacks~\cite{huang_lights_2022, wu_illumination_2021, li_light_2020} can also disturb face detection functionality that can be relevant for in-vehicle monitoring systems.

+\cpar{\circledtexted{ D}~Defenses} The MIPI Alliance introduced a security framework, enabling encryption and authentication already on the image sensor, to prevent further tampering with the digitized image~\cite{mipi_alliance_guide_2024}.

-\keyfinding{System design decisions of image sensors, such as the rolling-shutter mechanism, can lead to security vulnerabilities.
-Such design flaws can propagate to software applications that are often not secured against such attacks.}
+\observation{System design decisions of image sensors, such as the rolling-shutter mechanism, can lead to security vulnerabilities.
+Such design flaws can propagate to software applications that are often not secured against these attacks.}